Neonatal Behavioral Assessment Scale

-The Neonatal Behavioral Assessment Scale (NBAS), also known as the Brazelton Neonatal Assessment Scale (BNAS), was developed in 1973 by Dr. T. Berry Brazelton and his colleagues.
+The Neonatal Behavioral Assessment Scale (NBAS), also known as the Brazelton Neonatal Assessment Scale (BNAS), was developed in 1973 by T. Berry Brazelton and his colleagues.
 This test purports to provide an index of a newborn's abilities, and is usually given to an infant somewhere between the age of 3 days to 4 weeks old.
+The test is designed to describe the neonate's response to the environment after being born.
 This approach was innovative for recognizing that a baby is a highly developed organism, even when just newly born.
 The profile describes the baby's strengths, adaptive responses and possible vulnerabilities.
 This knowledge may help parents develop appropriate strategies for caring in intimate relationships to enhance their earliest relationship with the child.

 Test procedure

 The Brazelton scale produces a total of 47 scores, of which 27 are behavioral related and 20 are elicited responses.
 These scores measure a variety of areas including the "neurological, social, and behavioral aspects of a newborn's functioning."
 Additionally, "factors such as reflexes, responses to stress, startle reactions, cuddliness, motor maturity, ability to habituate to sensory stimuli, and hand-mouth coordination are all assessed."

 Validity evidence is strong for the Brazelton scale, providing a considerable research base.
 This scale has been used widely as a research tool as well as a diagnostic tool for special purposes.
 Following is a list of various research projects that have implemented the Brazelton scale: